dkause/meet/README.md

 - easy to deploy
 I can focus on Code, no server configuration or maintanance needed

+## My Experience

+Using Test Driven Development helped getting the focus in the code and provided valuable feedback during the development process.
+It helped me to commit to working  step by step.
+Even if it feels cumbersome to write lots of user stories and scenarios, it make the development process effective and probably faster in the end.
+You can see the amount of user stories here:

 ## Feature: Filter Events by City

 As a **user**,